History of the Jews in Germany: Jews of East Germany

-The Jewish community of communist East Germany numbered only a few hundred active members.
-Most Jews who settled in East Germany did so either because their pre-1933 homes had been there or because they had been politically leftist before the Nazi seizure of power and, after 1945, wished to build an anti-fascist, socialist Germany.
-Most such politically engaged Jews were not religious or active in the official Jewish community.
+The Jewish community of communist East Germany only numbered a few hundred active members.
+Most of the Jews who settled in East Germany did so because their pre-1933 homes had been there or because they had been politically active leftists before the Nazi seizure of power and, after 1945, they wished to establish an anti-fascist, socialist Germany.
+Most of these politically active Jews were not religious nor were they active members of the official Jewish community.
 They included writers such as Anna Seghers, Stefan Heym, Stephan Hermlin, Jurek Becker, Stasi Colonel General Markus Wolf, singer Lin Jaldati, composer Hanns Eisler, and politician Gregor Gysi.
 However, from the 1950s to early 1980s, the State Security Service (the Stasi) persecuted the surviving small Jewish communities in East Germany.
-This was in keeping with the treatment of religious groups in general, who were often persecuted for their belief systems being considered contrary to socialist values and for having contact with the West.
-However, in the case of the Jewish population, this persecution was also related to Soviet hostility to Israel, which the Soviet state considered imperialist and capitalist.
-This hostility was also reflected in the media.
+This persecution was in keeping with the treatment of religious groups in general, which were frequently persecuted because their belief systems were considered contrary to socialist values and their contact with the West made them a potential threat to the security of the state.
+Hostility was also espoused by the media.
 Jewish community leaders criticized the media for "provoking popular anti-semitism by the negative portrayal of Israel and Jews".
 According to the historian Mike Dennis, 'Already decimated by the Holocaust, East German Jewry reeled from the shock of the SED's (Socialist Unity Party of Germany) antisemitic campaigns.'
 Persecution methods ranged from the more brutal repression methods found in the Stalinist era of the 1940s and 50s, to the more subtle decomposition methods which were utilised extensively in the 70s and 80s.
 In the 1980s there was a reprieve, in general, of such persecution and the previous antisemitism was markedly changed with an attempt to "reinvigorate Jewish culture".
 Economic and political pragmatism drove this change: the socialist leadership was keen to promote East Germany as an anti-fascist state; improve its legitimacy domestically and internationally; and due to their increasingly precarious economic situation, to build bridges with the US especially in a bid to secure more favourable trading terms and to stabilise the economy.
 Many East German Jews emigrated to Israel in the 1970s.